rip32700/FastLane/README.md

-# ScanShopApp
+# FastLane
-Shopping app that scans barcodes
+TO BE FILLED